 Leaves and Blossoms Along the Way by Mary Oliver

-LISTENING FOR YOUR INNER WISDOM THROUGH THE PRISM OF POETRY
+LISTENING WISDOM THROUGH THE PRISM OF POETRY

 For this practice, settle into your space for 10-ish minutes of presence.
-Sometimes we can connect to the present moment by noticing what comes up in us as we read, listen, or view a “third thing” and reflecting on it.
-We may discover insight there, too, but we aren’t approaching the practice with the intention of an outcome.
-This practice is about entering into what’s happening right now, whatever that is.
+Let’s connect to the present moment by noticing what comes up as we read this selection.
+We aren’t approaching these words with the intention of an outcome, though it’s possible something will stick with us.
+This invitation is to enter in and notice what it stirs in you.

-Instructions (use them or skip them!):
+Practice Instructions (use them or skip them!):

 Read the following quote (either silently or aloud) 1-2 times.
 Imagine the words being poured out into your hands.
 See if a couple of words linger that you can turn toward with curiosity.